d-s-cohen/visualizirr/README.md

 ```

 Due to the nature of this format, you may append any column you like as an additional function for comparison in the analysis.
-It will be processed the same as the others.
+It will be processed the same as the others in the report.

 ---